 Additional Treatment Support

-Once your patients have started on REMICADE®, Janssen CarePath provides ongoing support to help your patients stay on track with their REMICADE® prescribed treatment.
+We understand how important it is for your patients to take their medication as you've prescribed.
+Janssen CarePath offers ongoing support that may help your patients stay on track with their treatment.

 Education and Tools